 Like Docker, BuildKit runs on a daemon.
 However, while Docker builds each image layer at a time, BuildKit leverages parallel build processing to improve performance in faster builds.

-Its enhanced caching also ensures that you do not have to continually rebuild each layer.
 BuildKit also supports skipping unused stages, rootless builds, and facilitates incremental builds.
-In addition, it offers improved plugging architecture to improve extensibility.
+Additionally, it provides an enhanced plugging architecture to improve extensibility.
 This is how some developers are able to use BuildKit to convert functions into containers or to complete CI pipelines.

-8. RunC – OCI compliant container runtime tool
+8. RunC – OCI-compliant container runtime tool

 10. Microsoft Azure Container Registry – Managed OCI distribution